MKLab-ITI/pygrank/docs/userguide/evaluation.md

 that combine them, and d) evaluation that runs on multiple communities.
-To begin with, multiple measures can be aggregated through the `pg.AM` and `pg.GM` classes, which respectively perform arithmetic and geometric averaging of measure outcomes.
-These can be constructed and measures can be added to them with a function chain of `.add` calls.
+To begin with, multiple measures can be aggregated through the `pg.AM` and `pg.GM` classes, which respectively perform arithmetic and geometric averaging of assessment values.
+After instantiateing these classes, measures can be added to them with a chain of `.add` method calls that also accept optional weights and saturation thresholds.
-They also accept optional weights and saturation thresholds.
-When such thresholds are provided, the constructor of the measure combination mechanism can be annotated with `differentiable=True` to indicate that a differentiable relaxation of saturation should be applied.
 Here is an example:

 ```python
 import pygrank as pg